abhishek-kumar-code/Redfish_Public/README8013.md

 As Profiles are defined, approved and published, they will be added to folders in this bundle.
 Each published profile is expected to include at least two files: the JSON document which conforms to the profile schema, and a Profile Guide to document the contents of the profile.

-For this release, there are no published profiles.
+As of this publication, there are no normative profiles (work-in-progress profiles are available separately).

 ## Utilities